dbsxfz/RMW/README.md

 # anonymousMM2024

-Code is being reorganized and will be released by May 1st.
+This repository hosts the code for the paper titled "Reliable Model Watermarking: Defending against Theft without Compromising on Evasion."
+The codebase is currently undergoing reorganization and will be continuously updated to provide detailed and comprehensive support to the paper.